-- 1.26 This indicator requires reasonable estimates of the total capital expenditure to be incurred during the current financial year and at least the following three financial years. - 1.27 The Investment Plan for 2016-2019 is included in section 5 of the annex and the figures below are based on that report.
+- 1.26 This indicator requires reasonable estimates of the total capital expenditure to be incurred during the current financial year and at least the following three financial years. - 1.27 The Investment Plan for 2017-2020 is included in the annex to the report and the figures below are based on that report.
 A full breakdown of individual projects is shown in Appendix C (i).